 An MLD may negotiate individual TWT agreements with a peer MLD as defined in 10.47.1 (TWT overview) and 26.8.2 (Individual TWT agreements) via an enabled link except the following:

-A TWT requesting STA affiliated with the MLD may indicate the link(s) that are requested for setting up TWT agreement(s) in the Link ID Bitmap subfield, if present, of a TWT element in the TWT request.
+A TWT requesting STA affiliated with the MLD may indicate the link that is requested for setting up the TWT agreement in the Link ID Bitmap subfield, if present, of a TWT element in the TWT request.
+Only one bit in the Link ID Bitmap subfielf of the TWT element shall be set to 1.

-If only one link is indicated in the Link ID Bitmap subfield of the TWT element, then a single TWT agreement is requested for the STA affiliated with the same MLD that is operating on the indicated link.
+A single TWT agreement is requested for the STA affiliated with the same MLD which is operating on the indicated link.
 The Target Wake Time field of the TWT element shall be in reference to the TSF time of the link indicated by the TWT element.

-A TWT responding STA affiliated with a peer MLD that receives a TWT request that contains a Link ID Bitmap subfield in a TWT element shall respond with a TWT response that indicates the link(s) in the Link ID Bitmap field of a TWT element.
-The link(s), if present, in the TWT element carried in the TWT response, shall be the same as the link(s) indicated in the TWT element of the soliciting TWT request.
+A TWT responding STA affiliated with a peer MLD that receives a TWT request that contains a Link ID Bitmap subfield in a TWT element shall respond with a TWT response that indicates the link in the Link ID Bitmap field of a TWT element.
+The link in the TWT element carried in the TWT responseshall be the same as the link indicated in the TWT element of the soliciting TWT request.

 NOTE-The individual TWT agreement is negotiated between the STAs affiliated with the MLDs that are operating on an enabled link and is not negotiated between two MLDs.